 - Modest quantities (typically 1 gram or less)

 - Personal Protective Equipment (PPE) including safety glasses and gloves

-These will be listed at the bottom of the chemical safety page of the ESS.
+These will be listed at the bottom of the chemical safety page of the ESAF.
 If you will be using hazardous material, the use may be restricted to designated area such as a beamline work bench.
 Your beamline scientist will show you these locations and the PPE requirements for working there.